hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

 - RCGs, volumes and VLUNs may not be managed outside of the CSI driver.
 - Pods (containers or VMs) needs to be labeled accordingly to be monitored by the HPE CSI Driver [Pod Monitor](../../monitor.md) to prevent multi-attach errors.
 - Only intra-cluster disaster recovery is supported.
-- Only WSAPIv3 storage platforms are supported, HPE Alletra Storage MP B10000 and HPE Alletra 9000.
 - Only symmetric host proximity is supported and running Active Peer Persistence beyond a campus distance (around 1km) is not recommended.
 - Only manual host and RCG creation is supported (this limitation will be removed in the future).
-- Once an automatic failover has occurred, the recovered workloads needs to be manually restarted when the previous primary is back to status quo to resume full redundancy for the workloads.
+- Once an automatic failover has occurred, the recovered workloads needs to be manually restarted when the previous primary is restore.
+This will resume full redundancy with VLUNs created on both arrays for the workloads (a future platform update will address this workaround).

 <a name="remote_copy_limitations"></a>
 ## Classic Peer Persistence Limitations